jflamy/owlcms-tracker/docs/FIELD_MAPPING_SAMPLES.md

             // ❌ No className
           }
         ],
-        inCurrentGroup: false            // From database only
+        inCurrentSession: false            // From database only
       }
     ]
   },